Gabriele-Federico/MIT-6837-assignments/README.md

 Assignment 0 consists in some basic handling of colors and light position using OpenGL, as well as reading meshes from a .obj file.

 ### Extra Credit
-First extra credit task was to spin an object
+"Easy" part of the extra credit was about spinning an object, displaying the object using display lists or vertex buffers (used display list in this case to try something I've never heard of) and smoothing the color transition

 ## Assignment 1